KBCA: Early history

 White Knight Broadcasting was instrumental in assisting Dimension Broadcasting establish a relationship with the WB 100+ Station Group for the new KBCA, since White Knight also had previously owned the LMA to the Alexandria WB 100+ cable-only affiliate, KAXN.
 Furthermore, the Dimension/Wilderness and White Knight relationship helped the owners of Dimension/Wilderness eventually purchase two more stations, KLWB in Lafayette, Louisiana, and KCEB in Tyler, Texas.
 Both of these stations became WB affiliates (under the WB 100+ Station Group).
 In turn, the Dimension Broadcasting ownership allowed White Knight to operate KBCA under a LMA, managed by the staff of WNTZ.
 The headquarters and master control operation for KBCA (and later KLWB) eventually were established in Carencro, Louisiana, in space once occupied by a restaurant owned by Delta Media that houses that company's television and radio properties.
 KBCA established its local base of operation within offices Delta Media own along Alexandria's Jackson Street, which at the time were being rented by White Knight for WNTZ's base of operation.

 On January 24, 2006, the Warner Bros.
 Television unit of Time Warner and CBS Corporation announced they would merge The WB and UPN into a new singular network, The CW.
-In turn, Fox owner News Corporation announced the creation of MyNetworkTV for those stations left out in the cold due to The CW merger.
-KBCA, which held The WB affiliation a mere six months prior to the announced CW merger, was a perfect match and was announced as the Alexandria affiliate of The CW, which commenced operations on September 18, 2006.
+In turn, Fox owner News Corporation announced the creation of MyNetworkTV for those stations left out in the cold due to the merger.
+KBCA, which held the WB affiliation a mere six months prior to the announced merger, was a perfect match and was announced as the Alexandria affiliate of The CW, which commenced operations on September 18, 2006.